getcommitapp/commit/docs/software-requirements-specification.md

 - App should load within 2 seconds
 - Support at least 10,000 concurrent users
+- Backend latency targets (p95 within CH/EU): reads ≤ 300 ms, writes ≤ 500 ms

 ### Security

 - Data encryption in transit and at rest
 - Secure authentication (OAuth2, JWT, etc.)
+- Stored data: user profile, account, groups, goals, integrations.
+Avoid storing unnecessary sensitive data.
+- Photo storage: stored as objects in Supabase Storage (S3-compatible).
+  Retention policy: Out of scope for MVP.
+- Location data: not stored server-side; processed on-device for verification where possible.
+- Access control: goals are private by default; group members only see minimal status (success/failure) and not each other's raw verification artifacts.

+### Privacy

+- Photos are stored for verification purposes only; access is restricted to the account owner and authorized reviewers.
+- Location traces are not persisted server-side; only ephemeral checks are performed for verification.
+- Compliance posture: out of scope for MVP.

 ### Reliability & Operations notes

 - Manual verification SLA: initial target is to perform manual photo verifications within 24–48 hours of submission.
 The team will adjust this SLA based on capacity.
-- Appeals SLA: appeals should be addressed within 48–72 hours.

 ### Usability